 - Meeting a specific point threshold (presently set at 160 points or more)

 - In order to reach that threshold, most candidates will need to have an offer of skilled employment and hold a recognised qualification, although extensive work experience in a skilled role may be sufficient in lieu of qualification points

-- For employment to be determined "skilled", for the award of points, at a bare minimum it must be offering a pay rate equivalent to $25.50 per hour (adjusted annually based on NZ median wage statistics), and sit at a certain skill level.
-Lower skilled jobs may also qualify if remunerated at a level of $38.25 per hour.
+- For employment to be determined "skilled", for the award of points, at a bare minimum it must be offering a pay rate equivalent to the median wage or higher, and sit at a certain skill level.
+Lower skilled jobs may also qualify if remunerated at a rate at least 50% higher than the median wage.
 INZ determine occupational skill level utilising the occupation framework found on the Australian New Zealand Standard Classification of Occupations (ANZSCO).